bonfire-engine/bonfire-engine.github.io/v3.0/doc/collision_system.md

 ## How to use

-In the 3.0 version all collision system used is by [Flame CollisionDetection](https://docs.flame-engine.org/latest/flame/collision_detection.html).
+In the 3.0 version all collision system using [Flame CollisionDetection](https://docs.flame-engine.org/latest/flame/collision_detection.html).

 To add collision in your component just adds a `ShapeHitbox` (PolygonHitbox,RectangleHitbox or CircleHitbox) like this: